evodify/phylogenetic-analyses/GSI/README.md

 ![alt tag](tree.out.png)

 ***Note!*** The x-axis is shifted.
-The bug need to be fixed.
+The bug needs to be fixed.
 Thus, use this plot for exploratory purposes only.

 **Command example:**
 ```
 python2 GSI.py -t tree.nwk -o tree.out -g "gr1[a1,a2,a3,a4];gr2[b1,b2,b3,b4]" -c tree.names -p 100
 ```
-To see all possible option, run python script with --help option: `python script.py --help`
+To see all possible options, run python script with --help option: `python script.py --help`

-# Thing to improve:
+# Things to improve:
 1. Fix the x-axis shift bug.
 2. Re-write the solution for polytomies.
 It uses ete2.resolve_polytomy now.
-This is not correct way.
+This is not a correct way.
 3. Implement tree filtering by bootstrap values: (ete2: TreeNode.support).
 4. Enable setting root on fly (ete2: TreeNode.set_outgroup).
 5. Speed-up by improving the search for unique topologies.